 We'll just start this off by saying: there really is no saffron substitute for the real thing- high quality saffron threads are pretty much irreplaceable.
-But if you're in a pinch and need to add a bit of saffron-esque color, the below will do the tick.
+But if you're in a pinch and need to add a bit of saffron-esque color, the below will do the trick.

 Best Saffron Substitutes

 Turmeric is a member of the ginger family is the most widely recommended saffron substitute.
 It is similar enough that unscrupulous spice merchants have used it to adulterate real saffron.
 It provides a yellow color similar to that of saffron (when cooked).
 Note that while it will provide the desired color, it has its own flavor.
 For starters, saffron has a much different and much earthier taste when compared to turmeric.
 As a result, the flavor of turmeric may not work well in some dishes that call for saffron.